Outer approximation algorithms for convex vector optimization problems: The algorithm and variants

-\paragraph{Algorithm AUU.} Recently, Ararat et al. \cite{umer2020} propose an outer approximation algorithm to solve convex vector optimization problems.
-Even though their algorithm is similar to \Cref{alg_1}, it is different since instead of \eqref{PS}, it solves the following scalarization:
+\paragraph{Algorithm AUU.} Ararat et al. \cite{umer2020} propose an outer approximation algorithm to solve CVOPs.
+Even though this algorithm is similar to \Cref{alg_1}, it is different since instead of \eqref{PS}, it solves the following scalarization:

 Note that \eqref{eq:NM} does not require a direction parameter.
-Instead, it computes the distance from $v$ to the upper image, i.e., $z^v:=\norm{y^v-v}$, where $y^v$ is an optimal solution.
-The dual of \eqref{eq:NM} also yields a supporting halfspace to the upper image and can be used in order to update the current outer approximation as in line 19 of \Cref{alg_1}.
-Moreover, if one solves \eqref{eq:NM} for all the vertices of the current outer approximation $P^k$, then it possible to compute the exact Hausdorff distance between $P^k$ and $\mathcal{P}$ as $\max_{v\in V^k} z^v$, where $V^k$ is the set of vertices of $P^k$.
+Instead, it computes the distance $z^v$ from $v$ to the upper image, where $(x^v,z^v)$ is an optimal solution.
+If one solves \eqref{eq:NM} for all vertices of the current outer approximation $P^k$, then it \revv{is} possible to compute the exact Hausdorff distance between $P^k$ and $\mathcal{P}$ as $\max_{v\in V^k} z^v$, where $V^k$ is the set of vertices of $P^k$.
 See \cite{umer2020} for the details.

+As the main motivation of this study is to compare the effect of parameter selection rules for the PS scalarization, we consider a variant (namely, Algorithm AUU) of \Cref{alg_1} which is motivated by the algorithm from \cite{umer2020}.
+For AUU, we solve \eqref{eq:NM} only for parameter selection for the PS scalarizations and we still execute line 14 of \Cref{alg_1}.
+The direction parameter is set as $d=\frac{z^v}{\norm{z^v}}$.
+Note that this is the direction \revv{that} would yield the minimum optimal objective function value for \eqref{PS}.

-In \cite{umer2020}, the vertex selection is arbitrary.
-Here, for algorithm AUU, we solve \eqref{eq:NM} for each vertex of $P^k$ and select the farthest vertex to the upper image.
+In \cite{umer2020}, the vertex selection is arbitrary, however, a special vertex selection rule is discussed in \cite[Corollary 7.4 and Remark 7.5]{umer2020} to obtain a convergence result.
+Here, for algorithm AUU, we apply this vertex selection rule, that is, we solve \eqref{eq:NM} for each vertex of $P^k$ and select the one that is the farthest away from the upper image.
 This allows the algorithm to provide the approximation error in each iteration rather than at termination.
-Indeed, this approximation error is equal to the Hausdorff distance between $\P$ and the outer approximation.
+Indeed, by Lemma \ref{lem:Hausdorffdist}, this approximation error is equal to the Hausdorff distance between $\P$ and the outer approximation.
 As in KTW, the solution of \eqref{eq:NM} for a vertex $v$ is added to $\Vinfo$, if \eqref{eq:NM} is not solved for $v$ in the previous iterations.
-See Procedure \ref{proc:AUU} for the details.

-\begin{remark} For AUU, we solve \eqref{eq:NM} only for vertex selection and we still execute line 14 of \Cref{alg_1}.
-Hence, AUU is different from the algorithm presented in \cite{umer2020}.
-It is a variant of \Cref{alg_1} in which the vertex selection is motivated by \cite{umer2020}.
-For the PS models, the direction parameter is set such that $d=\frac{v-y^v}{\norm{v-y^v}}$. \end{remark}